-One of the most common misdemeanor offenses I see in the South Florida area - specifically Miami-Dade County - Driving While License Suspended (DWLS).
+One of the most common misdemeanor offenses I see in the Miami-Dade County area - specifically Miami-Dade County - Driving While License Suspended (DWLS).

 It is a crime to KNOWINGLY drive while your driver's license is suspended, revoked, or otherwise cancelled.
 It is not a crime to drive with a suspended, revoked, cancelled driver's license provided you have no knowledge of the suspension.